github-education-resources/GitHubGraduation-2021/README.md

 ## Updates

+### December 2, 2021
+Swag has shipped! 🎉🎉🎉🎉🎉🎉🎉

+Keep an eye out for something fun in the mail.
+If you live in the United States, this means anytime from today through next week.
+If you live internationally, expect 3-4 weeks for shipments to arrive.

+If you have not received your swag by **January 31, 2022**, head back to this repository and we'll open a new form to replace lost or damaged shipments.

+Happy coding 💖
+GitHub Education

 ### October 11, 2021

 First off, THANK YOU 🙌 all for your patience.
 Production and shipping around the world are still quite delayed, but we are getting closer.
 We are 3-weeks away from finishing printing trading cards.
 Once printed, we'll work hard to get everything into envelopes and shipped straight to you 💌.
 For international shipments, this can mean 2-3 additional weeks.
 Anyone in the United States can expect something in the mail within a week after printing.